MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-L05-inference-1cat-theory-wrapup.md

 ### Learning outcomes

-* Explain type 1 and type 2 errors in the context of a study.
+* Explain Type I and Type 2 Errors in the context of a study.

 * Explain the power of a test in the context of a study.

 * Understand how changes in sample size, significance level, and the difference between the null value and the parameter value impact the power of a test.

-* Understand how significance level impacts the probability of a type 1 error.
+* Understand how significance level impacts the probability of a Type 1 Error.

-* Understand the relationship between the probability of a type 2 error and power.
+* Understand the relationship between the probability of a Type 2 Error and power.

 * Be able to distinguish between practical importance and statistical significance.